JCharante/SteamPowered/README.md

 A changelog is visible on the [website](http://steampowered.jcharante.com/)

-# Important Notice
+## Notice

 The modified `.java` files in the [src/](src/) folder were obtained by running the original release through a decompiler.

-Please do not use the resulting files to measure the ability of the creators, as `SteamPowered` was never intended to be published, and these aren't the real source files (remember it was decompiled).
+The resulting files aren't the best way to measure the ability of its creators, and are unpolished (we've all done it).

+Regardless, I'm working on cleaning it here and there.

 ## Development Setup